-On June 13, 2017, the Parent Company, submitted a financial claim with the amount of KD 25,415,961 (twenty-five million four hundred and fifteen thousand nine hundred and sixty-one Kuwaiti dinars), and the claim is still under study by the Public Authority for Industry and the Ministry of Commerce and Industry, which referred the matter to the Council of Ministers, to examine the competent committee for assessing compensation, and this claim is based on the company's eligibility for compensation (In accordance with the principle of compensation established by Law No. 105/80 regarding state property and its executive regulations, and also established by virtue of the contract concluded with the Public Authority for Industry regarding the exploitation of the land, Contract No. 27/2013 dated on June 19, 2013 and stated in Article 13), according to similar cases in the same geographical location.
+On June 13, 2017, the Parent Company submitted a financial claim for KD 25,415,961 which is currently under the consideration of Public Authority for Industry and the Ministry of Commerce, who referred the matter to the Council of Ministers who in turn referred it to a competent committee to assess the compensation.
+The management believes that the Parent Company is eligible for compensation in accordance with the principles of compensation established by Law No. 105/1980 regarding state property and its executive regulations; and also based on the contract concluded by virtue of contract no 27/103 dated 19 September 2013 concluded with the Public Authority for Industry regarding the exploitation of the land, according to similar cases in the same geographical location.